Crash (Ballard novel): Music

-The Normal's 1978 song "Warm Leatherette" was inspired by the novel as was "Miss the Girl," a 1983 single by The Creatures.
+The Normal's 1978 song "Warm Leatherette" was inspired by the novel, and later covered in 1980 by Grace Jones.
+Similarly inspired was "Miss the Girl," a 1983 single by The Creatures.

 The Manic Street Preachers' song "Mausoleum" from 1994's The Holy Bible contains the famous Ballard quote about his reasons for writing the book, "I wanted to rub the human face in its own vomit.
 I wanted to force it to look in the mirror."
 John Foxx's album Metamatic contains songs that have Ballardian themes, such as "No-one Driving".

 Other film adaptations

 An apparently unauthorized adaptation of Crash called Nightmare Angel was filmed in 1986 by Susan Emerling and Zoe Beloff.
-This short film bears the credit "Inspired by J.G.
-Ballard".
+This short film bears the credit "Inspired by J. G. Ballard".